Lansing’s Top-Rated Preventive Care Dentistry

 So how can we prevent this from occurring?
 A temporary fix may be an orthotic splint that gives a stable bite in relation to the jaw seating into a joint.
 The best way to correct the problem and prevent tooth loss is to stabilize the bite in relation to the joint.
 This usually starts out with splint therapy and when it is determined, through therapy, that the lower jaw can rest properly into the joint with noxious muscle activity turned off, then the bite is equilibrated or leveled to match the splint and allow the jaw to seat in the joint with all the teeth touching and guiding or working together in harmony in various mouth movements.

-Dr. Jonathan Bechtel and our Lansing, Michigan dental team are committed to providing exceptional care and empowering our patients with information about their dental health.
-If you have any questions about our Preventative Care Dental services or would like to schedule an appointment, we invite you to give us a call at 517-882-7132.
-The outstanding experience of our Dentist Dr. Bechtel, and the skills of our staff have helped us in successfully treating oral problems in our patients who visit us from different parts of Lansing, Holt, Okemos, and Mason Michigan.
+Dr. Bechtel and our Lansing, Michigan dental team are committed to providing exceptional care and empowering our patients with information about their dental health.
+If you have any questions about our preventative care services or would like to schedule an appointment, we invite you to contact us at 517-882-7132.
+Our holistic dentistry offers comprehensive treatments that promote overall wellness for our patients living throughout Lansing, Holt, Okemos, Mason, Grand Ledge, Dewitt, Haslett, Williamston, St. Johns, Charlotte, Eaton Rapids, East Lansing, and Potterville.